-As golfers replace their long irons with utility clubs, shaft length and other considerations always come into play, but the most overlooked specification when purchasing a hybrid is its lie and the effect that it will have on club performance.
+As golfers replace their long irons with utility clubs, shaft length and other considerations always come into play.
+Still, the most overlooked specification when purchasing a hybrid is its lie and the effect that it will have on club performance.

-When choosing a hybrid, you find that some have rounded soles while other hybrids have a very flat sole.
-For any hybrid, remember that one lie angle is not designed to fit all golfers.
+When choosing a hybrid, you find that some have rounded soles while other hybrids have very flat soles.
+For any hybrid, remember that one golf lie angle is not designed to fit all golfers.

-A club’s lie angle will influence the direction the ball starts when hit.
-Therefore, it’s just as important that the hybrid angle dynamically fits your swing: just like your irons.
+A club’s lie angle will influence the direction in which the ball starts when hit.
+Therefore, it’s just as important that the hybrid angle dynamically fits your swing, just like your irons.
 Hybrid clubs are designed with a low center of gravity to increase the trajectory.
-So, an incorrect lie angle with a higher trajectory shot will increase the off-line direction more than a low trajectory shot with a long iron.
+So, an incorrect lie and loft angles with a higher trajectory shot will increase the off-line direction more than a low trajectory shot with a long iron.

 Several club manufacturers do make hybrid clubs with a long polished hosel that can be adjusted.
 You should consider this when you make a purchase and have a “Recognized” Mitchell Club Repair Shop fit you to a proper lie angle.